MPC without Terminal Ingredients Tailored to the SEIR Compartmental Epidemic Model: Introduction

 \section{Introduction}

 Compartmental models, see for example \cite{Het2000, Brauer2019}, are very popular for describing the spread of infectious diseases.
-In this approach members of a population are assigned to compartments (``susceptible'', ``exposed'',``infectious'', ``recovered'', ``vaccinated'', etc.) and their movement between them is described by ordinary differential equations.
+In this approach members of a population are assigned to compartments (``susceptible'', ``exposed'', ``infectious'', ``recovered'', ``vaccinated'', etc.) and their movement between them is described by ordinary differential equations.
 The optimal control of these models goes back to at least the 70's.
-To our knowledge, some of the earliest papers on the subject include~\cite{sanders1971quantitative,hethcote1973optimal} where optimal epidemic intervention policies are derived via dynamic programming, and \cite{gupta1973optimum}, which presents an analysis of an epidemic model via Pontryagin's maximum principle.
+To our knowledge, some of the earliest papers on the subject include~\cite{sanders1971quantitative,hethcote1973optimal} --~where optimal epidemic intervention policies are derived via dynamic programming~-- and \cite{gupta1973optimum}, in which an epidemic model is analyzed using Pontryagin's maximum principle.
 Since then many papers have appeared on the optimal control of compartmental models, with the SIR (susceptible-infectious-removed) model being by far the most studied, see for example the papers \cite{kirschner1997optimal, Beh00, HanD11, kandhway2014run, agusto2017optimal, BolBS17, godara2021control, borkar2022revisiting, chang2022sparse, BRITTON_20223} (by no means an exhaustive list).
 The recent papers \cite{goreac2022stochastic,freddi2022sir, avram2022optimal} consider the optimal control of stochastic compartmental models, with and without constraints.

-Model predictive control (MPC), see for example \cite{grune2017nonlinear,RawlMayn17}, is an approach where a finite-horizon optimal control problem (OCP) is recursively solved to produce a feedback that can be made to drive the closed-loop state to a desired equilibrium point.
-A well-known strength of MPC is its ability to produce closed-loop state trajectories that respect hard state and input constraints.
-In the case of epidemic models a desired set-point might correspond to a disease-free equilibrium point, input constraints might model maximal allowed societal interventions and state constraints might model a cap on the allowed infection numbers.
+Model predictive control (MPC), see for example \cite{grune2017nonlinear,RawlMayn17}, is an approach where a finite-horizon optimal control problem (OCP) is recursively solved to generate a feedback law such that the closed-loop trajectory is steered to a desired set point.
+A well-known strength of MPC is its ability to take hard state and input constraints into account.
+In the case of epidemic models, a desired set point might correspond to a disease-free equilibrium, input constraints might model maximal allowed societal interventions and state constraints might model a cap on the allowed infection numbers.